 What is an open interview?

-An open interview is a group hiring event where employers accept job applications and conduct on-site interviews in group and individual formats.
+An open interview is a group hiring event where employers accept job applications and conduct on-site interviews in a group and individual formats.
 These events are a unique opportunity to meet employers face to face.
 They may also lead to job offers on the spot, significantly cutting down the waiting time in your job search.

 Success at a hiring event or open interview is about preparing beforehand, arriving on time, looking your best, and leaving the hiring staff with a great impression.
 This 10-step guide will help you prepare for success at your next hiring event.